Fighting Disease: Nigeria

 Nigeria is the most endemic country in the world for river blindness (onchocerciasis), accounting for as much as 40 percent of the global disease burden.
 It is estimated that up to 31 million Nigerians living in 32 endemic states need treatment for river blindness.
 Read full text >

 Nigeria is the most endemic country for lymphatic filariasis in Africa, and the third most endemic country in the world, with about 66 percent of the Nigerian population at risk for the disease.
 In 1998, at the invitation of the Federal Ministry of Health and the state ministries of health of Plateau and Nasarawa states, The Carter Center helped the two states establish a Lymphatic Filariasis Elimination Program.
 The goal was to demonstrate that lymphatic filariasis transmission could be interrupted in one of the world's worst affected areas, and in so doing make the case for elimination from the rest of Africa.
 Read full text >

 The national program estimates that more than 61 million people are at risk for trachoma in Nigeria.
 With support from the Conrad N. Hilton Foundation, The Carter Center and the Nigeria Federal Ministry of Health began working with state and local health authorities to implement trachoma control programs in Plateau and Nasarawa states in 2000.
-Since these states already supported Guinea worm eradication, lymphatic filariasis elimination, and control efforts for river blindness and schistosomiasis, the integration of trachoma control was a logical next step and began in 2009.
+Since these states already supported Guinea worm eradication, lymphatic filariasis elimination, and control efforts for river blindness and schistosomiasis, the integration of trachoma control in these two states was a logical next step and began in 2009.
 Read full text >

 In partnership with Nigerian health authorities, the Carter Center's Schistosomiasis Control Program works to help control schistosomiasis in Edo, Delta, Nasarawa, and Plateau states, integrating the treatment of several diseases at once.
 Read full text >